forseti-security/forseti-security/_docs/_latest/use/config.md

 # {{ page.title }}

-Forseti Config is a tool for you to set the configuration of the CLI.
+Forseti Config lets you set the configuration of the CLI.

 You can learn more about the client-server architecture of Forseti [here]({% link _docs/latest/concepts/architecture.md %}).